Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ```javascript
 if("geolocation" in navigator) { // use it }    // just check for the property we want, at the top-level
 ```
 There's a library called Modernizr [Modernizr](https://modernizr.com/) which simplifies all these feature-existence checks.
+Also the site [CanIuse](https://caniuse.com/) is useful.

 References:
 [JavaScript versions](https://en.wikipedia.org/wiki/JavaScript#Version_history)